sfeng77/blog/content/post/2017-04-16-buildsite.md

 Sometimes it'll take a while before the changes are reflected on github pages.

 ## Adding/Changing/Deleting content
-You can add content by adding markdown or R Makrdown into the subdirectories in `content` directory.
+You can add content by adding markdown or R Makrdown into the sub-directories in `content` directory.
 There are a bunch of examples that you can follow.
 You can also use
 ```
 blogdown::new_post("POST-TITLE")
 ```

-The academia themed homepage is built of widgets, and you can remove the widgets you don't like by deleting the corresponding `md` file from `content/home/`.
+The academic themed homepage is built of widgets, and you can remove the widgets you don't like by deleting the corresponding `md` file from `content/home/`.
 If you want to delete a specific post, just remove it from `content/post`.
-The images you want to referece should be in `static/img` directory.
+The images you want to reference should be in `static/img` directory.

 After you've made the changes, **MAKE SURE** you build the site and push it to github.
 Have fun with it!